“There is no such thing as enlightenment.

 Nevertheless, to actually penetrate this “open secret” is no easy task.
 Mark Twain once noted, “It’s easier to fool people than to convince them that they have been fooled.”
 Certainly, it’s implications are a threat to the religions that would keep us in the dark, in order to maintain the illusion that their schemes and methods hold the key to liberation.
 Moreover, it definitely calls into question the multitude of strategies dedicated to escaping this world into some conceptual enlightenment, but perhaps it’s time that should happen.
 We shall see, as more and more folks wake up and do as Dogen Zenji suggested, “Abandon enlightenment and walk freely”.

-The fact is, humans have all sorts of experiences, which they in turn filter through their perceptual apparatus and then superimpose a conditioned and conditional fantasy of interpretation onto that experience.
+The fact is, humans have all sorts of experiences, which they in turn filter through their perceptual apparatus.
+From there, they superimpose a conditioned and conditional fantasy of interpretation onto each experience.
 In the process, they fabricate various theories, myths, and stories about it all, and perhaps other humans listen and agree.
-This is how religious sects are spawned and perpetuated.
+In fact, this is how religious sects are spawned and perpetuated.

-However, for those who have been graced with a deeper penetrating vision, rare as that is, what is revealed is that no intellectual theory could possibly encompass the vast subtleties of the universal manifestation and its functioning.
-Reality is prior to, and utterly beyond the reach of, the mind that would attempt to grasp it.
+However, for those who have been graced with a more mature and penetrating vision, rare as that is, what is revealed is that no intellectual theory or transcendental experience could possibly encompass the vast subtleties of the universal manifestation and its functioning.
+Reality is prior to, and utterly beyond the reach of, the mind that would attempt to grasp it and conform it to some human system of doctrines and dogmas.

-Consequently, where we are left is in a state of profound “not knowing”, which just happens to be the nature of our original innocence.
-By resting in that state, rather than trying to analyze or speculate, the need to have it figured out and filed is supplanted by the astonishment of contemplating and appreciating the Mystery to the point that one’s hair stands on end at the very appearance of anything at all.
-Glory to all of it, even as it is recognized in all of its dreaminess to be pure conceptual designation!
+Consequently, where we are left is in a state of profound “not knowing”, which just happens to be the essential nature of our original innocence.
+By resting in that state of transparent awake awareness, rather than trying to analyze or speculate, the need to have it figured out and filed in memory is superseded by the astonishment of contemplating and appreciating the Mystery to the point that one’s hair stands on end at the very appearance of anything at all.

 “When I was a child, I spoke as a child, I understood as a child, I thought as a child.
 But, when I became a man, I put away the things of a child.
 We see now through a glass in a dark manner; but then face to face.
 Now I know in part; but then I shall know even as I am known.”